 Rules for serving

 The sheriff, in person or by his undersheriff or deputy, shall serve and execute, according to law, all processes, writs, and orders issued or made by lawful authority and to him directed, and shall serve the several courts of record held in his county …if a Sheriff gives priority to other matters subsequently delivered, the Sheriff is not serving with due diligence."
 Statute 30-10-515, 12A C.R.S.
 (Repl.
 Volume 1986).

-Therefore, by law we will not give special treatment to any one person or attorney's office.
-To do so would be in violation of state statute.
+Therefore, by law, we will not give special treatment to any one person or attorney's office.
+To do so would be in violation of state statutes.
 We will serve the papers as they come into the office and we will not make any service a priority if we have others that were subsequently received and have not yet been executed.
 A private process server may be contacted for more expedited service.

 Temporary / Permanent Restraining Orders are served immediately.
 If after 4:45 p.m. or on weekends, contact Dispatch at 970-728-1911